hydroper/as3parser/docs/features.md

 ## Global import

 The global package (also called top-level) is imported into a parent anonymous scope, differently from the previous ActionScript compilers.
-This does not break compatibility and the goal is to allow overriding global names.
+This does not break compatibility and the goal is to allow overriding names in the top-level package.

 ## Type inference